-Pursuant to the stockholders agreements (each, a "Stockholders Agreement," and collectively the "Stockholders Agreements") that we entered into with Corsair, Thunder Bridge Acquisition LLC (the "Sponsor"), and John Morris and Shaler Alias at the closing of the Business Combination, we agreed to nominate Corsair's designees and Paul Garcia to serve on our board of directors for so long as each of them and their respective affiliates beneficially own certain specified percentages of our Class A common stock.
-In addition, John Morris, who serves as our Chief Executive Officer, and Shaler Alias, who serves as our President, pursuant to their Stockholders Agreement, have the right to be designated or nominated as directors of our board of directors so long as they serve us in those respective positions and have the right to designate one separate director (subject to Corsair approval) if they do not continue to serve, as long as they together beneficially own a certain specified percentage of our common stock (including Post-Merger Repay Units exchangeable for shares of our Class A common stock pursuant to the Exchange Agreement).
-Accordingly, the persons party to these Stockholders Agreements will be able to significantly influence the approval of actions requiring approval by our board of directors through their voting power.
+Pursuant to the Stockholders Agreements that we entered into with Corsair, the Sponsor, and John Morris and Shaler Alias at the Closing of the Business Combination, we agreed to nominate Corsair's designees and Paul Garcia to serve on our Board for so long as each of them and their respective affiliates beneficially own certain specified percentages of our Class A common stock.
+In addition, John Morris, who serves as our Chief Executive Officer, and Shaler Alias, who serves as our President, pursuant to their Stockholders Agreement, have the right to be designated or nominated as directors of our Board so long as they serve us in those respective positions and have the right to designate one separate director (subject to Corsair approval) if they do not continue to serve, as long as they together beneficially own a certain specified percentage of our common stock (including Post-Merger Repay Units exchangeable for shares of our Class A common stock pursuant to the Exchange Agreement).
+Accordingly, the persons party to these Stockholders Agreements will be able to significantly influence the approval of actions requiring approval by our Board through their voting power.
 Such stockholders will retain significant influence with respect to our management, business plans and policies, including the appointment and removal of our officers.
 In particular, the persons party to these Stockholder Agreements could influence whether acquisitions, dispositions and other change of control transactions are approved.

-Our certificate of incorporation does not limit the ability of the Sponsor or Corsair to compete with us.
+Our Certificate of Incorporation does not limit the ability of the Sponsor or Corsair to compete with us.

 The Sponsor, Corsair and their respective affiliates engage in a broad spectrum of activities, including investments in the financial services and technology industries.
 In the ordinary course of their business activities, the Sponsor, Corsair and their respective affiliates may engage in activities where their interests conflict with our interests or those of our stockholders.
-Our certificate of incorporation provides that none of the Sponsor, Corsair, any of their respective affiliates or any director who is not employed by us (including any non-employee director who serves as one of its officers in both his director and officer capacities) or his or her affiliates has any duty to refrain from engaging, directly or indirectly, in the same business activities or similar business activities or lines of business in which we operate.
-The Sponsor and Corsair also may pursue, in their capacities other than as members of our board of directors, acquisition opportunities that may be complementary to our business, and, as a result, those acquisition opportunities may not be available to us.
+Our Certificate of Incorporation provides that none of the Sponsor, Corsair, any of their respective affiliates or any director who is not employed by us (including any non-employee director who serves as one of its officers in both his director and officer capacities) or his or her affiliates has any duty to refrain from engaging, directly or indirectly, in the same business activities or similar business activities or lines of business in which we operate.
+The Sponsor and Corsair also may pursue, in their capacities other than as members of our Board, acquisition opportunities that may be complementary to our business, and, as a result, those acquisition opportunities may not be available to us.
 In addition, each of the Sponsor and Corsair may have an interest in pursuing acquisitions, divestitures and other transactions that, in its judgment, could enhance its investment, even though such transactions might involve risks to you.